December 9, 2020

 To the Campus Community:

-The Office of Research Compliance (ORC) maintains and implements UMass Amherst's policies and procedures regarding U.S. export controls.
-This memo reintroduces those policies and procedures and provides basic information about export controls and our campus resources available to help comply with them.
+The Office of Research Compliance (ORC) maintains and implements UMass Amherst's policies and procedures regarding U.S. export controls under the direction of the Vice Chancellor for Research and Engagement, who serves as the campus Empowered Official for purposes of those regulations.
+This memo reintroduces campus export control policies and procedures and provides basic information about export controls and resources available to help comply with them.

-Export controls are U.S. laws and regulations that restrict the release of critical technologies, information, and services to foreign nationals, within and outside of the United States, and foreign countries for reasons of foreign policy and national security.
+Export controls are U.S. laws and regulations that restrict the release of certain technologies, information, and services to foreign nationals, within and outside of the United States, and foreign countries for reasons of foreign policy and national security.
 These laws and regulations, which include international sanctions programs, also restrict activities within certain countries and with designated institutions, entities, and individuals, even if no controlled items are involved.
 Export controls, given their purpose, are subject to frequent additions and amendments responsive to rapidly-changing international affairs.

 It is the responsibility of all campus community members to be familiar with and adhere to the requirements of export control regulations.
 Individuals and institutions that violate federal regulations governing export-controlled activities may be subject to civil and criminal penalties that can include significant fines, jail terms, denial of export or research privileges, and debarment from government contracting.